 The whole process of checking a planned obstacle against all the obstacle limitation surfaces requires accuracy.
 Software is available to help.
 This software was conceived by the MOD then developed, over a number of years, for civil airport safeguarding.

-There are other aspects of safeguarding that ought to be considered – eg lighting, birds, use of cranes, lasers, searchlights, fireworks, balloon releases, public safety zones, building design and landscaping – particularly those which include water features.
+There are other aspects of safeguarding that are considered – eg lighting, birds, use of cranes, lasers, use of drones, searchlights, fireworks, balloon releases, public safety zones, building design and landscaping – particularly those which include water features.

 Consideration of all these things will greatly improve the chances of the development being accepted by the LPA and the airport.
 This will ensure that both sides of the safeguarding process have a common understanding of its importance.